LURU × EYES OF LURU · FOR S.R. GOPAL RAOLURU × EOL · SRGR

 In Plain Sight

-working title — the city will settle on its own name once the photographs are in
+working title; the book will find its name once the photographs are in

-Scroll ↓ · Move your cursor — the city comes into focus
+Scroll ↓ · Move your cursor to bring the city into focus

 00